-The amphitheater is named in part after prominent Salem resident Gerry Frank.
-Frank inherited the now-defunct Meier & Frank chain of department stores and spent decades working with former U.S. Sen Mark Hatfield.
-He has also been active in several local and statewide organizations.
+The amphitheater is officially named the Gerry Frank Salem Rotary Amphitheater.
+Frank, 96, inherited the now-defunct Meier & Frank chain of department stores, spent nearly 30 years working with former U.S. Sen. Mark Hatfield and has been involved with myriad organizations in Oregon.

 Have a tip?
 Contact reporter Troy Brynelson at 503-575-9930, [email protected] or @TroyWB.